 Msgr.
 Robert Vitillo, a special adviser to CAPCHA and Caritas Internationalis, said at our meeting in Thailand last September that discrimination against people with HIV in Asia remains a "very serious" problem with stigma and rejection even by family members.
-He said that we needed to teach people to take care of those in their families and those in their neighborhood living with HIV.
+He said that we need to teach people to take care of those in their families and those in their neighborhood living with HIV.

 Bishop Isao Kikuchi, Ms Nobyuo Miyamoto, Ms Kazuko Ito and myself represented Japan at the 2012 CAPCHA Conference in September.
-The members spent five days together, exchanging ideas and sharing information about the HIV situation in Asia.
+We spent five days together, exchanging ideas and sharing information about the HIV situation in Japan.
 During my presentation, I strongly suggested that "We should have one voice on this issue in Asia as a Church!"
 With the huge migration taking place, an overall approach is necessary to stop the epidemic.
 A lot of Asian workers travel to surrounding countries for jobs and return home with the HIV virus.
-On the other hand, they may bring it from their own country.
 In Japan, most women receive the virus from their husbands.

 Many foreigners who live in Japan are surprised to learn that HIV and AIDS is increasing rapidly.
 While HIV/AIDS infections in North America, Western Europe and Australia peaked in the late 1980s, Japan's HIV infections have continued to increase.
 It is difficult to obtain exact data in Japan since many families do not report related cases to authorities due to the shame it brings on the family.
-One estimate for 2011 is an 80% increase.
-It's also interesting to note that, concerning AIDS cases in particular, an HIV infected case in Japan once registered as an "HIV case" is NOT registered as "AIDS case" even if he/she subsequently develops AIDS; consequently, many AIDS cases are still listed as HIV cases, leaving the exact number unknown.
+It's interesting to note, that concerning AIDS cases in particular, an HIV infected case in Japan once registered as an "HIV case" is NOT registered as "AIDS case" even if he/she subsequently develops AIDS; consequently, many AIDS cases are still listed as HIV cases, leaving the exact number unknown.